Cremation in Florida: Your Complete Guide

 Scattering

 Scattering ashes at a meaningful location is a popular and often deeply moving choice.
 In Florida, scattering at sea is a common tradition.
 AM Cremation & Funeral Care offers a Scatter Cremains at Sea service ($225) performed by a licensed funeral director when families prefer not to conduct the scattering themselves.
 Florida law requires that ocean scattering take place at least three nautical miles from shore.
+For a full guide to the rules, locations, and options across Manatee and Sarasota counties, see Scattering Ashes in Florida: Rules, Locations & How We Can Help.

 Interment at a National Cemetery (Veterans)